bestestimate/api/4. Soil profile assessment/readme.md

 Please note the following regarding the analysis:

+* Correction of the analysis is possible via the input argument **layers**
 * If layers are not provided the layer identification algorithm is used
+* The moving bandwidth window applied is standard 0.5 m
+* The layers smaller than 0.2 m are ignored in the analysis
 * Density estimated according to Robertson (2010)
 * Undrained shear strength estimated with factor (Nk) of 14
 * Friction angle estimated based on Jamiolkowski (1988) and Bolton (1986)